mskydt/Cheat-Sheets/Tools and systems/Network UPS Tools - NUT/nut-client-synology-nas/README.md

 ```bash
 sudo upsd -c reload
 ```
+Lastly, you need to enable UPS support in the Synology web interface and add the NUT server IP in the GUI.
+Save the changes.
+Oh yeah, disable ssh access, will ya'?

 ## Test it
 Check if you get valid configuration settings and information from the UPS: